redsanket/spark/external/storm/guide/onboarding/index.rst

 or on-board to the production environment by following the same steps above but selecting **Production** and specifying your capacity needs:

-- number of servers
+- number of vCores
-- number of workers
+- amount of Memory
 - number of executors
-- isolated topology
 - Rainbow Data Highway integration
 - throughput
 - SLA requirements